Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 	retq
 ```

-But even with such slightly suboptimal code (2 more instructions) it's still better to use stack allocations compared to unconditional heap usage.
+But even with such slightly suboptimal code (2 more instructions than needed) it's still better to use stack allocations compared to unconditional heap usage.